The Spell of the Circus

-The Spell of the Circus (1931) is a Universal 10-chapter movie serial.
+The Spell of the Circus is a 1931 American Universal 10-chapter movie serial.
 Francis X. Bushman Jr. played the trick horseback rider/hero Jack Grant.
 This is considered to be a lost film.

 Plot

 Butte Morgan (villain) plans to take over a circus by marrying Maria Wallace, the daughter of the circus's owner.
 She, however, is interested only in the trick rider Jack Grant..